SlackBuffer/blockchain-web/Go/TGPL.md

         - Thus `j = i++` is illegal
 - Each of the arithmetic and binary operators has a corresponding assignment operator allowing (`*=`)
 ### Tuple assignments
-- All of the right-hand expression are evaluated before any of the variables are updated, making this form most useful when some of the variables appear on both sides of the assignment
+- ***All of the right-hand expression are evaluated before any of the variables are updated***, making this form most useful when some of the variables appear on both sides of the assignment
 <!--
     ```go
     // GCD (greatest common divisor)